I am a Research Fellow within the Sheffield Natural Language Processing group.

 3. Showcase the rich informational structure and the enhanced accessibility of the archival material by means of a metadata layer instantiated by text annotations.
 The project's main output is a digital version of manuscripts, enriched with metadata in the form of annotations, which provide fine-grained acccess to content, and enable semantic search at a previously unattainable level of detail.
 The corpus content and its accessin/querynig facilities herald a new phase in ICT based analysis of historical resources.

-Adam Wyner and Wim Peters.
-Lexical semantics and expert legal knowledge towards the identification of legal case factors.
+In: Wyner, A, and Peters W. (2010), Lexical semantics and expert legal knowledge towards the identification of legal case factors.

 In Radboud Winkels, editor, In Proceedings of Legal Knowledge and Information Systems (JURIX 2010), pages 127-136.
 IOS Press, 2010.